eslint/eslint/docs/developer-guide/code-conventions.md

 ## Strict Mode

-Strict mode should be used only inside of functions and never globally.
+Strict mode should be used in all modules, specified below the file overview comment and above everything else:

-    // Bad: Global strict mode
+    // Bad: Strict mode in functions
+    function doSomething() {
         "use strict";

-    function doSomething() {
         // code
     }

-    // Good
+    // Bad: Strict mode in global scope and redundant strict mode directive in function "use strict";       // This one is good

     function doSomething() {
-        "use strict";
+        "use strict";   // This one is bad

         // code
     }

-If you want strict mode to apply to multiple functions without needing to write `"use strict"` multiple times, use immediate function invocation:

-    // Good
-    (function() {
+    // Good: Global strict mode
     "use strict";

     function doSomething() {
+        // no "use strict" here

         // code
     }

-        function doSomethingElse() {
-            // code
-        }

-    }());

 ## Assignments